Global Bandits: Conclusion

 \section{Conclusion}

-In this paper we introduce a new sequential decision making model called {\em global bandits}.
-Global bandits model problems in which the learner can reduce the uncertainty about the expected arm rewards by exploiting the correlation between the expected rewards of the arms.
-Under mild assumptions, we design a learning algorithm that achieves bounded regret.
-Within this class of models we focus on {\em globally informative multi-armed bandit} (GI-MAB) and {\em globally parameterized multi-armed bandit} (GP-MAB), which encompasses the previously introduced linearly-parametrized bandits as a special case.
-For GI-MAB we show that regret is bounded if there exists sufficient correlation between the expected arm rewards.
-For GP-MAB, in addition to the bounded regret we also show that the worst-case regret is sub-linear in time, that the time order of the worst-case regret depends on the informativeness of the arms, and the Bayesian risk reduces to the Bayesian risk of linearly-parameterized bandits when the arms are fully informative. \comment{Future work includes extension of global informativeness to group informativeness, and a foresighted MAB, where the arm selection is based on a foresighted policy that explores the arms according to their level of informativeness rather than the greedy policy.}
+In this paper we introduce a new class of MAB problems called Global Bandits (GB).
+This general class encompasses the previously introduced linearly-parametrized bandits as a special case.
+We proved that the regret of the GB has three regimes, which we characterized for the regret bound, and showed that the parameter dependent regret is bounded, i.e., it is asymptotically finite.
+In addition to this, we also proved a parameter-free regret bound, which grows sublinearly over time, where the rate of growth depends on the informativeness of the arms.
+Future work includes extension of global informativeness to group informativeness, and a foresighted MAB, where the arm selection is based on a foresighted policy that explores the arms according to their level of informativeness rather than the greedy policy.